 Tenancy Fraud

-It’s a priority for us to make sure our homes are let fairly to people who need them and we check the identity of all new tenants.
+We also have a regulatory responsibility to identify tenancy fraud to make sure our homes are let fairly to people who need them.

 If one of our residents commits tenancy fraud it prevents us offering the home to those most in need.
 We take any form of unlawful occupation like this very seriously.
 There are many types of tenancy fraud, including: